jamesshore/quixote/docs/SizeDescriptor.md

 Size descriptors may be compared to another size descriptor or to a number.

 At present, comparisons are artificially limited.
-It's possible to allow more flexibility, such as comparing sizes to positions.
-The current approach is an experiment to see if it's more useful to fail fast than to provide flexibility.
+It's possible to compare size descriptors to position descriptors, but the code is currently written to throw an exception if you do that.
+This is an experiment to see if it's more useful to fail fast than to provide flexibility.
 Please share your opinion about this tradeoff by contributing to [issue #6](https://github.com/jamesshore/quixote/issues/6).

-### Common API
+### API

 Size descriptors implement the following methods.
 They're useful when you want to compare sizes that aren't exactly the same.